quiltingcode/events-backend-api/README.md

 4. All events posted by user - This will be used in the 'Profile' page

 5. All events in one category - This filter will be visible on all front end Event List pages

+6. Events which are less than or equal to a number - This is used for the reviews page to filter out all events with an event_date in the future.

 If the user logs in, a form becomes visible under the events list to create a new event.